-Every woman dreams of being a mother.
-Most of the times this dream is realized naturally but in a few cases medical intervention is necessary.
-In recent times, infertility is a rapidly growing problem.
-WHO estimates that primary infertility in India has increased from 3.9% to 16.8%.
+Infertility in women is a disorder which causes an inability to get pregnant.
+It is every woman’s dream to become a mother.
+Most of the times, this dream is realized naturally, but in some cases, medical intervention is necessary.
+In recent times, infertility is a rapidly growing problem WHO estimates that primary infertility in India has increased from 3.9% to 16.8%.

-Infertility has been defined as failure to conceive after frequent unprotected sexual intercourse for one or two years in couples who are in their reproductive age group.
-According to ayurveda, conception takes place from healthy sperm, a healthy ovum and a healthy uterus.
+Infertility is the failure to conceive after frequent unprotected sexual intercourse for one or two years in couples who are in their reproductive age group.
+According to Ayurveda, conception takes place from a healthy sperm, healthy ovum and healthy uterus.

 Causes of Infertility

-- The cause of infertility again depends on any of the pathological conditions of sperm, ovum and uterus.
+- The cause of infertility again depends on the pathological conditions of sperm, ovum and uterus.

-- Ovulation disorders affect the release of eggs from the ovaries as a result of hormonal disorders such as polycystic ovary syndrome
+- Ovulation disorders affect the release of eggs from the ovaries.
+This could be a result of hormonal disorders such as polycystic ovary syndrome.

 - Uterine or cervical abnormalities

 - Fallopian tube damage or blockage